 Step 4: Pay Attention to Sidebar Content

-When was the last time you looked closely at your sidebar content?
-If it’s been a while, it might be time for a checkup.
-Sidebar content is usually presented in each responsive template, and it’s possible that certain ads aren’t showing up when your website content is amplified on a smartphone or other mobile device.
+Likewise, it’s possible that certain sidebar ads and content aren’t showing up on mobile.
 Do your due diligence to make sure all sidebar ads are visible as users move through your website on their mobile devices.

 Step 5: Keep Track of the Metrics

 You can’t improve ad viewability if you’re not paying attention to what’s going on.
-When you keep track of the metrics, and then provide those metrics to advertisers as part of your ongoing reporting capabilities, you give yourself more opportunity to learn and improve.
 Tracking ad viewability on an ongoing basis is the only way to catch downward trends before they become a real issue, so you can work on the other areas of improvement.

 Stay up to date with the latest marketing, sales, and service tips and news.